yevgeniyvaleyev/ko-reac-stocker/README.md

 Client is a single page application which is built with `React`, `Redux`, `material ui` for visual interface and other.
 Client is bundled with `Webpack` and `Babel`.
-Application compiled in memory during development mode and in auto generated folder `public` (in root) for production mode.
+Application compiled in memory during development mode and in auto generated folder `dist` (in root) for production mode.
 Source maps are available in development mode.
 Client code is minified for production.